hcsalmon1/TypeGo/Supported Feature List.md

 Embedded structs ✅
 Method declarations inside structs ✅
 Method receivers (pointer/value) ❌
+  For simplicity all methods will use a pointer by default.
 Struct methods with receiver access to fields ✅
-Embedded struct field access in methods ❌
+Embedded struct field access in methods ✅
 Struct embedding with method promotion ❌
 Struct tags ❌